mongodb/terraform-provider-mongodbatlas/docs/resources/flex_cluster.md

 `mongodbatlas_flex_cluster` provides a Flex Cluster resource.
 The resource lets you create, update, delete and import a flex cluster.

 **NOTE:** Flex Cluster is in Public Preview.
-In order to use the resources and data sources you need to set the environment variable MONGODB_ATLAS_ENABLE_PREVIEW to true.
+In order to use the resource and data sources you need to set the environment variable MONGODB_ATLAS_ENABLE_PREVIEW to true.

 ## Example Usages